slavic18/test_github_api/README.md

-# Simple react calculator
+# Simple react app for test github api

-You can see the [demo](https://slavic18.github.io/simple-react-calculator/public/index.html) here.
+You can see the [demo](https://github.com/slavic18/test_github_api/public/index.html) here.

 ## How to use